Play-Offs To Decide Scottish Premiership Champions.--

 My idea would certainly result in Non-Old-Firm teams winning the Scottish Premiership.

 We already have relegation and promotion play-offs in the SPFL.
-So we already have play-offs to decide important outcomes.
+So we already have Play-Offs to decide important outcomes.

-Plus leagues in many sports have used play-offs to decide league champions.
+Plus leagues in many sports have used Play-Offs to decide league champions.
 Such as rugby union, rugby league, and ice hockey.

 The football World Cup champions itself is decided by a final match, not a league table.